 All dual diagnoses are not created equal, as there can be several different combinations of mental illness and substance use disorder that can occur alongside one another.
 However, these are some of the most common symptoms that are seen across the board, regardless of the combination of issues that are occurring.
 The best option for those who are displaying these symptoms is to seek dual-diagnosis addiction treatment.

 How Mental Illness Triggers Addiction and Vice Versa

-Some people have no problem determining which came first — the mental illness or the addiction.
+Some people have no problem determining which came first — mental illness or addiction.
 Others may be completely unsure of which condition is causing the other.
 Either way, both mental illnesses and substance use disorders play into one another in an extremely destructive way.
-Dual diagnosis addiction treatment can help individuals iron out some of the unknowns.
+Dual-diagnosis addiction treatment can help individuals iron out some of the unknowns.

 Importance of Treating Both a Mental Illness and Addiction at the Same Time

 In the past, healthcare providers would not entertain treating a client who was presenting with mental health issues if they were actively abusing drugs or alcohol.
 The general expectation was that if someone wanted help, they needed to get sober first.
 As time has passed, studies have shown that treating both conditions at the exact same time is the most effective, as attempting to treat them separately only allows for the continuation of the problem.

 The symptoms and behaviors that are co-occurring need to be straightened out in order for real progress to be made.
 Therefore, seeking dual diagnosis addiction treatment is absolutely vital so that affected individuals can begin participating in therapies, taking medication (if necessary), and rebuilding their lives to support their recovery.

 What to Look For in a Dual Diagnosis Treatment Program